verlok/vanilla-lazyload/README.md

 };

 // The "lazyLazy" instance of lazyload is used to check
-// when the .horzContainer divs enter the viewport var lazyLazy = new LazyLoad({
+// when the .horizContainer divs enter the viewport var lazyLazy = new LazyLoad({
-  elements_selector: ".horzContainer",
+  elements_selector: ".horizContainer",
   callback_enter: initOneLazyLoad,
-  unobserve_entered: true // Stop observing .horzContainer(s) after they entered
+  unobserve_entered: true // Stop observing .horizContainer(s) after they entered
 });
 ```

 That's it.
-Whenever a `.horzContainer` element enters the viewport, LazyLoad calls the `initOneLazyLoad` function, which creates a new instance of LazyLoad on the `.horzContainer` element.
+Whenever a `.horizContainer` element enters the viewport, LazyLoad calls the `initOneLazyLoad` function, which creates a new instance of LazyLoad on the `.horizContainer` element.

 [DEMO](https://www.andreaverlicchi.eu/vanilla-lazyload/demos/lazily_load_lazyLoad.html) - [SOURCE](https://github.com/verlok/vanilla-lazyload/blob/master/demos/lazily_load_lazyLoad.html) - [API](#-api)